 The New York Consortium in Evolutionary Primatology

-Assistant Professor Department of Anthropology Hunter College City University of New York
+Associate Professor Department of Anthropology Hunter College and The Graduate Center City University of New York

 B.A.
 1999, Penn State University M.A.
 2003, Harvard University Ph.D.
 2006, Harvard University